theiagen/tbp-parser/README.md

 1. The `tbp_parser.py` script is run with the input JSON and BAM files.
 This script is the entry point for the tool, and begins by parsing the various command-line arguments.
 Upon completion of arguments, it creates an new `Parser` object with those arguments as input and runs the `.run()` method of that class.
 2. The Parser class (`Parser.py`) is the controlling module for this package.
 It is initialized with the command line arguments and uses these inputs to set global variables, such as `MIN_DEPTH`, `COVERAGE_THRESHOLD`, etc. Its primary method is `run()`.
 This method also calls the `check_dependency_exists()` function, which determines if the prequesite `samtools` is installed.
 3. The first object created in the `run()` function is an instance of the `Coverage` class (`Coverage.py`) in order to make the initial coverage report.
 This class is initialized with the input BAM file.
 It then runs the `create_coverage_report()` method, which creates the coverage report and saves it to a CSV file.
-    - The `calculate_coverage()` method iterates through the genes contained in the `../data/tbdb.bed` file (collected on Sep 1, 2023 from the TBProfiler repository).
+    - The `calculate_coverage()` method iterates through the genes contained in the `../data/tbdb-modified-regions.bed` (or a different bed file provided by the user) file (collected on Sep 1, 2023 from the TBProfiler repository).
 It runs `samtools depth` and then divides the sum of the positions above the `MIN_DEPTH` value by the length of the gene in question to calculate the percent coverage of each gene in the H37Rv reference genome.
 It then saves this information as `{gene: percent coverage}` into the global variable `COVERAGE_DICTIONARY`.
 4. The section object created in the `run()` function is of the `Laboratorian` class (`Laboratorian.py`).
 This class is initialized with the input JSON file.
 The `create_laboratorian_report()` method is then called on the object, which begins by performing the `iterate_section()` method on the different variant sections belonging to its input JSON.
     - The `iterate_section()` takes two items: the variant section of the input JSON and the `row_list` which is a list of `Row` objects (explained later) to be included in the Laboratorian report.
 The method iterates through each variant in the section and creates a `Variant` object (`Variant.py`) for each one.
     - The `Variant` class represents a single variant reported by TBProfiler.
 This class is initialized by turning each item of the variant's dictionary into an attribute.
 The first method called on the object is `extract annotations()` which divides the annotation field of a `Variant` into individual annotations.
 Depending on if the object has an `annotation` attribute, each item in that field is turned into a `Row` object (`Row.py`).
 If not, every antimicrobial drug in the `gene_associated_drugs` attribute is transformed into a `Row`.
 This is because we preferentially examine the `annotation` field as it may contain a WHO resistance interpretation which takes priority over any expert rules applied in the `gene_associated_drugs` field.